chrisxfire/chrisxfire.github.io/content/notes/dotnet/types/reference-types/strings.md

 ```

 # Accessing
-Use `String.IsNullorEmpty(string)` to verify the value of a string before accessing it.
+Use `String.IsNullOrEmpty(string)` to verify the value of a string before accessing it.

 # Formatted Strings
 Use `string.Format()` for formatted strings: